Feature selection when there are many influential features

-\ni Recall that in Theorem~1 we showed that $\hell_j$ equals $-U_{j1}$, where \beqn U_{j1}=\thf\,\pi\,(3-2\,\pi)\,\big(EZ^2\big)\mo\,(S_j+\mu_j)^2\,, \neqn plus a quantity that does not depend on $j$, plus a remainder term that is uniformly smaller in size.
-The feature-ranking step (stage~(1) in the algorithm in section~2.1) aspires to re-order the indices $j$ such that the indices for which $\mu_j\neq0$ are ranked first, and those for which $\mu_j=0$ are listed together at the end of the sequence.
-If this objective is largely achieved then the main task that remains is to choose the point in the ranking where the change occurs; this is stage~(3) of the algorithm in section~2.1.
-In the present section we explore method~(3a), based on thresholding; see section~2.3.
+plus a quantity that does not depend on $j$, plus a remainder term that is uniformly smaller in size.
+The feature-ranking step (stage (1) in the algorithm in Section~\ref{sec2.1}) aspires to re-order the indices~$j$ such that the indices for which $\mu_j\neq0$ are ranked first, and those for which $\mu_j=0$ are listed together at the end of the sequence.
+If this objective is largely achieved, then the main task that remains is to choose the point in the ranking where the change occurs; this is stage (3) of the algorithm in Section~\ref{sec2.1}.
+In the present section we explore method (3a), based on thresholding; see Section~\ref{sec2.3}.